darkheros12/SOEN_471_Project/README.md

 |5.4945054945054945|  93.4065934065934|  94.5054945054945|103.29670329670331|39.56043956043956|  93.4065934065934|   95.6043956043956|         68.13186813186813|       95.6043956043956| 95.6043956043956|104.39560439560441| 97.8021978021978| 89.01098901098901|105.4945054945055| 87.91208791208791|      39.56043956043956|     95.6043956043956|  98.9010989010989|  101.0989010989011|       32.967032967032964|      31.868131868131865|      Forward|
 | 4.395604395604396|  94.5054945054945|102.19780219780219|  96.7032967032967|70.32967032967034|103.29670329670331|  90.10989010989012|         60.43956043956044|     103.29670329670331|90.10989010989012|  96.7032967032967|91.20879120879121|102.19780219780219|85.71428571428571|             100.0|      72.52747252747253|     96.7032967032967|103.29670329670331|   92.3076923076923|        71.42857142857143|       58.24175824175825|   Midfielder|

-To obtain the following results, our dataset was split 80:20 while using a seed so that we could duplicate the split for the different algorithms.

 ### Decision Tree

+To obtain the following results (for all models), our dataset was split 80:20 while using a seed so that we could duplicate the split for the different algorithms.

 Our decision tree was trained using entropy and was tested on various maxDepth values.